Think about it.

 Some clients will stay with a service provider for years, just because it’s easier than finding a better provider.
 The provider can wrongly assume this ‘loyalty’ is a reflection of truly remarkable service.
 It isn’t.

 When a business isn’t getting a regular stream of client referrals, it’s a sure sign that the business isn’t exceeding what their clients expect from them.
 And it’s a wake up call.
 A wake up call to put things right, to up their game, to go from average to remarkable.

 2. It’s harder to exceed expectations than to meet them

-Even if a business owner knows they’re not exceeding expectations, it can be a challenge to figure out what they need to do, to turn things around.
-With the marketplace saturated with average small businesses, it can be tricky to get out of that mindset – to see what’s truly possible – to blow the lid off the service you provide.
+Even if a business owner accepts they’re not exceeding expectations, it can be a challenge to figure out what they need to do, to turn things around.
+Every marketplace is saturated with average providers.
+And this can make it tricky to get out of that mindset: To see what’s truly possible and blow the lid off the service you provide.